pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 *Exercise*

-- set your metronome to a slow BPM (40-50)
+- Set your metronome to a slow BPM (40-50).
-- begin by tapping 4 sixteenth notes for each beat of the metronome
+- Begin by tapping 4 sixteenth notes for each beat of the metronome.
-- speak the triplet value over the sixteenth notes
+- Speak the triplet value over the sixteenth notes.
-- try and add the triplet value you are speaking to your other hand
+- Try and add the triplet value you are speaking to your other hand.
-- once mastered, switch hands
+- Once you are getting the hang of it, switch hands.
-- increase the tempo of the metronome
+- Increase the tempo of the metronome.

 ## 5:4